V. G. Vaze College of Arts, Science and Commerce: Students' Council

 As per section 40 (2)(b) of Maharashtra University Act, 1994, the college has set up a body of 22 nominated students, on behalf of all the students of the college, to represent various classes and disciplines.

 Festival

 The college hosts an inter college festival named "Dimensions".
-It generally takes place during the month of December/January every year.
+It generally takes place during the month of December every year.
 Every year a theme is chosen, and accordingly the fest revolves around it.

+The recent year of the fest - D’22 was termed as “Best Ever” being held after a gap of two years due to the pandemic.
+Nevertheless, the offline comeback of the festival was grand with the highest recorded footfall of 20,000+ with support of big brands as sponsors like Sugar Cosmetics, Sony Marathi, SBI and much more.